VAkena/Assessment-Research-Automation/README.md

 # Assessment Automation

-This assessment automation script is designed to download files from the internet and compile them into a single document.
+This script is designed to download files from the internet and compile them into a single document.
 Analysis will be performed on this document for easy information extraction.

 Refer to the <b>requirements.txt</b> file for the complete package list <br>